fabionfsc/certbot-dns-hostgator/README.md

 ## Description

 - **dns_hostgator.py**:
+  - Parses the domain from `hostgator.ini` for automatic zone detection.
   - Adds a TXT record via HostGator's cPanel JSON API based on the `CERTBOT_DOMAIN` and `CERTBOT_VALIDATION` environment variables provided by Certbot.
+  - Automatically detects authoritative nameservers for the domain using a `dig` query.
-  - Waits for DNS propagation to ensure Let's Encrypt can validate the record.
+  - Waits for DNS propagation using the authoritative NS IPs, ensuring accurate and fast validation.
   - Saves the validation token temporarily to `/tmp/value_record.json`.

 - **dns_cleanup.py**: